Shmuel Eliyahu: Arabs and Palestinians

 and therefore deserved no pity.
 As for Turkey, which suffered significantly more casualties, he accused it of having defamed the State of Israel, and "everything that happens, happens in order to cleanse the world and make it better."
-World Jewish Congress head Ron Lauder said that he was "aghast and appalled" at Eliyahu's words. and Yehuda Gilad declared that Eliyahu's statements were not consistent with the teachings of the Torah.
+World Jewish Congress head Ron Lauder said that he was "aghast and appalled" at Eliyahu's words.
+Avraham Stav and Yehuda Gilad declared that Eliyahu's statements were not consistent with the teachings of the Torah.

 Jerusalem

 Following an address in December 2017 in which U.S. President Donald Trump recognized Jerusalem as the capital of Israel and announced plans to relocate the U.S. embassy there from its current location in Tel Aviv, Eliyahu organized a joint letter signed by 250 Israeli Orthodox rabbis praising Trump's historic proclamation, stating, "You will be remembered in the history of the Jewish people."

 On Jerusalem Day in 2022, Eliyahu ordered a large turnout for an annual flag march, saying that anything less would embolden the Palestinians in the wake of a recent spate of attacks against Israelis.
-The following day, the US State Department in the Biden administration revoked Eliyahu's visa to enter the United States.
+The following day, the U.S. State Department in the Biden administration revoked Eliyahu's visa to enter the United States.
 While no explanation was given for this, Israeli officials surmised that it was due to Eliyahu's statements regarding Arabs.
 A spokesman for Eliyahu blamed the action on Reformist and anti-Zionist elements.